kognise/obsidian-aviation/FAR/Volume 4/C Licensing/0417 Launch safety.md

 \(5\) *Preventive measure.* An AIP must contain procedures that require the licensee to identify and adopt preventive measures for avoiding recurrence of the event.

-\(i\) *Local agreements and public coordination plans.* (1) Where there is a licensed launch site operator, a launch operator must implement and satisfy the launch site operator's local agreements and plans with local authorities at or near a launch site whose support is needed to ensure public safety during all launch processing and flight, as required by part 420 of this chapter.
+\(i\) *Local agreements and public coordination plans.* (1) Where there is a licensed launch site operator, a launch operator must implement and satisfy the launch site operator's local agreements and plans with local authorities at or near a launch site whose support is needed to ensure public safety during all launch processing and flight, as required by [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

-\(2\) For a launch from an exclusive-use site, where there is no licensed launch site operator, a launch operator must develop and implement any agreements and plans with local authorities at or near the launch site whose support is needed to ensure public safety during all launch processing and flight, as required by part 420 of this chapter.
+\(2\) For a launch from an exclusive-use site, where there is no licensed launch site operator, a launch operator must develop and implement any agreements and plans with local authorities at or near the launch site whose support is needed to ensure public safety during all launch processing and flight, as required by [[Volume 4/C Licensing/0420 License to operate a launch site.md|part 420 of this chapter]].

 \(3\) A launch operator must implement a schedule and procedures for the release of launch information before flight, after flight, and in the event of an mishap.